pyprojectx/pyprojectx/docs/docs/usage.md

     .\pw --init pdm
     ```

-Now you can run any pdm command with the [`px`](/usage/#install-the-global-px-script) or `pw` script, f.e. `px pdm install`
+Any extra arguments are passed to PDM's init command, f.e. `./pw --init pdm --non-interactive`.

-Any extra arguments are passed to the PDM init command, f.e. `./pw --init pdm --non-interactive`.
+Now you can run any PDM command with the `pw` or [`px`](/usage/#install-the-global-px-script) script, f.e. `./pw pdm install`

 ### Poetry project
 Start the interactive poetry initializer: